espressif/idf-eclipse-plugin/README.md

 In the above path, the last segment `$PATH` needs to be replaced with the system environment PATH based on the operating system.
 For example, to get the system environment PATH.
 - In macOS, `$echo $PATH `
 - In Windows, `$echo %PATH%`

 ![](docs/images/2_environment_pref.png)

 # Configuring Toolchains
 We need to tell Eclipse CDT what core build toolchain and CMake toolchain need to be used to build the project.
-However, this will be auto-detected if you've installed the tools using the `Help > ESP-IDF Tools Manager > Install Tools` option from the Eclipse.
+However, this will be auto-detected if you've installed the tools using the `Help` > `ESP-IDF Tools Manager` > `Install Tools` option from the Eclipse.

 If these toolchains are not detected for any reason, please follow the step by step instructions below to add a new toolchain.

 <a name="ConfigureToolchains"></a>
 # Configuring Core Build Toolchains

-* Open Eclipse Preferences
+1. Open Eclipse Preferences
-* Navigate to `C/C++  -> “Core Build Toolchains` preference page
+1. Navigate to `C/C++` > `Core Build Toolchains` preference page
-* Click on `Add..` from the User defined Toolchians tables
+1. Click on `Add..` from the User defined Toolchains tables
-* Select `GCC` as a toolchain type
+1. Select `GCC` as a toolchain type
-* Click on `Next>`
+1. Click on `Next`
-* Provide the GCC Toolchain Settings:
+1. Provide the GCC Toolchain Settings:

 **Compiler:** /Users/user-name/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc,
 **Operating System:** esp32,